South American Explorers: South American Explorer magazine

 Some people may call it sport, but sending triple-mushrooming .280-grain lead calling cards through every mildly misbehaving beast is a pretty disgusting pastime in my opinion.
-No wild creature I know of every looked better for a hollow-point bullet having passed through it at 3,200 feet per second, and I doubt one ever will."
+No wild creature I know of every looked better for a hollow-point bullet having passed through it at 3,200 feet per second [975.36 meters per second], and I doubt one ever will."

 After lengthy discussions of how to dispatch wildlife large and small, Hornyak concludes with a warning from the "Jacques Cousteau Special Turtle Division" about the dangers of sleeping on a Galapagos beach in a plump sleeping bag, something that could "arouse potential assailants."

 Part of the humor of "No Bull" was that each column was "part one," yet part two would never come.
 Instead, there would be a fresh series of outrages by the blithely destructive "Big Bill" in South America.
 An exception to this pattern was a faux telegraph that appeared in issue six, in which Hornyak asked the South American Explorers Club for support in a supposed plan to excavate Machu Picchu with copious amounts of high explosives.

 No Comment: Started early in the magazine's history, the column served as a place for credulous wire stories about subjects such as the work of Erich von Däniken, a supposed "mystic civilization" near Punta Arenas, and monkey-shaped rock in a remote region of Peru that could represent work by a mysterious simian tribe.
 Unfortunately, the short articles tended to attract credulous awe rather than the intended derision.
 "No Comment" was terminated rather than allowing undeserving stories to gain wider traction.